 The accompanying unaudited condensed financial statements are presented in U.S. dollars in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") for financial information and pursuant to the rules and regulations of the SEC.
 Accordingly, they do not include all of the information and footnotes required by U.S. GAAP.
 In the opinion of management, the unaudited condensed financial statements reflect all adjustments, which include only normal recurring adjustments necessary for the fair statement of the balances and results for the periods presented.
 The interim results for the three months ended March 31, 2022 are not necessarily indicative of the results to be expected for the year ending December 31, 2022 or for any future interim periods.
-The accompanying unaudited condensed financial statements should be read in conjunction with the Company's should be read in conjunction with the Company with the SEC on February 24, 2022.
+The accompanying unaudited condensed financial statements should be read in conjunction with the Company's should be read in conjunction with the Company's audited financial statements and notes thereto included in the Form 10-K filed by the Company with the SEC on February 24, 2022.